 How to Make a Simple DIY Candle as a Creative Night Activity

 Looking for a cozy, screen-free way to unwind after a long day?
-Making your own candle at home is the perfect creative night activity—it’s calming, tactile, and results in something beautiful (and useful!) you can enjoy for days to come.
-Whether you’re solo, with a partner, or hosting a low-key craft night with friends, candle-making is simple, sensory, and surprisingly satisfying.
-No prior experience needed—just a few basic supplies and a willingness to slow down and create.
+Making your own candle at home is the perfect creative night activity.
+It is calming, tactile, and results in something beautiful and useful you can enjoy for days to come.
+Whether you are solo, with a partner, or hosting a low-key craft night with friends, candle-making is simple, sensory, and surprisingly satisfying.
+This activity encourages you to move away from digital distractions and engage your physical senses, which is a proven way to lower cortisol levels and reduce stress.
+No prior experience is needed, just a few basic supplies and a willingness to slow down and create.

 What You'll Need